English Heritage Buildings Guide to Planning Permission

-It is also useful to know that you can submit an infinite number of planning applications on any one site — and choose which one to use.
+It is also useful to know that in some cases, you can submit an infinite number of planning applications on any one site — and choose which one to use.
 As long as it is current, you don’t have to use the most recent.

 Initial considerations for the feasibility of your project:

 - What type of land the building will be placed on.
-Is it, for example, on designated land such as an Area of Outstanding Natural Beauty, or within the Green Belt?
+Is it, for example, on designated land such as A National Park or The Broads, An Area of Outstanding Natural Beauty, Conservation Area or World Heritage Site, or within the Green Belt?